ideas-public/ideas-integration-api/README.md

-# IDeaS Public Api
+# IDeaS Public Integration Api

-Feign Java client for accessing IDeaS Public API's
+Feign Java client for accessing IDeaS Public Integration API's

 ## Prerequisites

-    1. Request client and secret from IDeaS at IDeaSIntegrationAccess@IDeaS.com
+    1. Request client and secret from IDeaS at cloudsolutions@ideas.com
     2. Request IDeaS to create vendor/client/property (manually IDeaS process for now can automate in future)